Catskill909/radio/content/help/recording/audio-encoding-quality.md

 # Audio Encoding Quality Guide

-Radio Suite offers flexible audio encoding options to balance sound quality with file size.
+StationDock offers flexible audio encoding options to balance sound quality with file size.
 This guide explains the available settings and helps you choose the right configuration for your station.

 ## Available Codecs